yukikokurashima/SQL-Exercise/README.md

 # SQL-Exercise
-A collection m=of SQL practices
+A collection of my SQL practices